 Digital Habit Change: Outstanding User Experiences

 Getting anyone to change habits is hard.
 Even if your solution is “better”, it may not be different enough or improved enough to warrant a behavioral change.
-With our clients, we should be keenly focused on finding one or two user experiences that are so much better, so amazing, that they stop what they are doing now to buy and use the product we’re making.
+With our clients, we should be keenly focused on finding one or two user experiences that are so much better, so amazing, that they stop what they are doing now to buy and use the product we’re making (check out our article on human-centered design examples for some additional real-world info on this).

 Semiconductors can hold a charge (electrons) in different states (1 or 0) because there’s a gap of semi-conductive material between two pieces of conductive material.
 If enough energy is put into the electron, it can cross the gap and live on the other side.
 If it doesn’t have enough energy, then it can’t cross and ‘falls’ back to where it started.
 Ok, in reality, it's a little more complex than that, but bear with me.